async-profiler/async-profiler/docs/ConverterUsage.md

 ### Example usages with `jfrconv`

-Let's look at how we can use the binary `jfrconv` which exists in the same bin folder as `asprof` binary.
+This section explains how the binary `jfrconv` can be used which exists in the same bin folder as `asprof`binary.

 The below command will generate a foo.html.
 If no output file is specified, it defaults to a Flame Graph output.